-An insight into orphan drugs & rare diseases in Russia.
-Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for USD 99.
+An intro to the legal situation for orphan drugs and rare diseases in Russia.
+Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for GBP 99.

 1. What is the definition of Rare Diseases in your country?

-The definition of rare diseases is stipulated by art.
-44 of the Federal law of 21.11.2011 No. 323-FZ “On fundamental healthcare principles in the Russian Federation” (“Law on fundamental healthcare principles”).
-Rare (orphan) diseases are diseases that have a prevalence of no more than 10 cases per 100 thousand people.
-A list of rare (orphan) diseases is maintained by the Russian Ministry of Healthcare on the basis of statistical data and is placed on its official website.
+The definition of rare diseases is stipulated by Art.
+44 of the Federal law dd 21.11.2011 No. 323-FZ “On fundamental healthcare principles in the Russian Federation” (the “Law on fundamental healthcare principles”).
+Rare (orphan) diseases are diseases that have a prevalence of no more than 10 cases per 100 thousand populations.
+A list of rare (orphan) diseases is maintained by the Russian Ministry of Healthcare based on statistical data and is placed on its official website on the Internet.